 Step 1: Water and Borax.

-Pour 1/2 C. boiling water into a heat proof measuring cup, and add about 1/4 tsp. or less of borax.
+Pour 1/2 to 1 C. boiling water into a heat proof measuring cup, and add about 1/4 tsp. of borax.
 You can also use distilled water or rosewater, but I just boil tap water to get rid of major impurities and to dissolve the borax so it doesn't come out gritty.

-(1/2 C. is exactly right for me, but if you want to give yourself some leeway, you may want to measure out a little more in case your cold cream comes out too thick and you need to adjust it.)
+(About 2/3 to 3/4 C. is usually right for me, but if you want to give yourself some leeway, you may want to measure out a little more in case your cold cream comes out too thick and you need to adjust it.)

 Then, I go do something else for a while and let the water cool down a bit.
 It's usually cooled off enough within a half hour or so.